TheMandolinian/HashHelix-Ledger/README.md

 ________________________________________
 ✨ What HashHelix Is
-HashHelix is a deterministic sequence ledger (DTL) — a completely new category of distributed computation.
+HashHelix is a deterministic technology ledger (DTL) — a completely new category of distributed computation.
 The core breakthrough:
 HashHelix replaces consensus with mathematics.